Share this

 5. Create plenty of opportunities for employee volunteering.

-By creating a culture of giving and service, you can help your employees to feel more connected and engaged with your organization.
+By creating a culture of giving and service, and adjusting your management strategies, you can help your employees to feel more connected and engaged with your organization.
 And as a bonus, you may be surprised by the positive spillover effects that come from empowering your team to give back and make a difference.
+Encouraging them to showcase their volunteering experiences on platforms like LinkedIn can also contribute to significant changes in your company's online reputation.

 6. Create a kick-ass onboarding process.

-Allow your onboarding process to be a direct representation of your work environment and the work culture in your company.
+Allow your onboarding process to be a direct representation of your work environment and the culture in your company.
+Remember, how you handle salary, incentives, staff retirement, and leave benefits can significantly affect your talent management and business success.

 7. Have fun.